xmtp/xmtp-js/README.md

 #### Under the hood

 Using `xmtp.conversations` hides the details of this, but for the curious this is how sending a message on XMTP works.
-The first message and first response between two parties is sent to three separate topics:
+The first message and first response between two parties is sent to three separate [Waku](https://rfc.vac.dev/spec/10/) content topics:

 1. Sender's introduction topic
 2. Recipient's introduction topic